VenomDev07/Assignment/README.md

 3. adminOperations.php:
    When the Admin is logged-in.
 This page will display Contact data.
-   The Admin can can Manipulate by Updating and Deleting the data. the Update button will redirect to update.php for updation Form and the Delete button will the Data Based on Table ID.
+   The Admin can can Manipulate by Updating and Deleting the data. the Update button will redirect to update.php for updation Form and the Delete button will Delete the Data Based on Table ID.

 4. Login.html:
    login link is clicked it is redirected to Login and Signin Form.